Palauan language: Writing system

-In the early 1970s, the Palau Orthography Committee worked with linguists from the University of Hawaii to devise an alphabet based on the Latin script.
+In the early 1970s, the Palau Orthography Committee worked with linguists from the University of Hawaiʻi to devise an alphabet based on the Latin script.
 The resulting orthography was largely based on the "one phoneme/one symbol" notion, producing an alphabet of twelve native consonants, six consonants for use in loan words, and ten vowels.
 The 20 vowel sequences listed under Diphthongs are also all officially recognized in the orthography.